jaymanvirk/jaymanvirk/README.md

 #### About me

 - 📚 Currently pursuing a Master's in Data Science at CU Boulder
-- 💡 Working on a reverse image search
+- 💡 Working on a reverse image search + speech-to-speech + text generator agent
 - 🗿 Trying new courses in DS